coreyhallbtrt/HackTheBox-Educational-using-AI/README.md

 4. Review areas where you scored low

 **For Practice:**
-1. Spawn the machine on HackTheBox
+1. Spawn the machine on HackTheBox: Create a account here: https://www.hackthebox.com/
 2. Try solving it with just the attack chain summary
 3. Compare your approach to the documented method